Alcohol and travel insurance: The catch Aussies need to know about

 Some insurer-specific examples

-Whether you're covered for alcohol consumption when overseas depends very much on how your insurer interprets the exclusion.
 The following examples show how three separate insurance brands deal with claims involving alcohol:

 Methanol poisoning and travel insurance